The Consequences of a Probation Violation

 Contact a Dedicated Criminal Defense Attorney

 Being accused of violating a condition of parole can result in harsher terms, a longer sentence, and jail time.
-If you live in Pennsylvania and have questions or concerns about an alleged parole violation, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our legal team will help you schedule a free consultation with an experienced criminal defense attorney.
+If you live in Pennsylvania and have questions or concerns about an alleged parole violation, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and a member of our legal team will help you schedule a free consultation with an experienced criminal defense attorney.